oluwaseunladeinde/backend-technical-test/README.md

 The fourth column is the length of the sequence.
 The [/api/uniprot](http://127.0.0.1:8000/api/uniprot) endpoint, where the data is fetched from, returns the full sequence of each protein.
 This is inefficient, as we only need the length.

-Update the project so the length is returned instead of the sequence.
+**Task:** update the project so the length is returned instead of the sequence.

 ## Exercise 5: not all proteins at once

 The [/api/uniprot](http://127.0.0.1:8000/api/uniprot) endpoint returns all UniProtKB entries in the database, which can be inefficient with large datasets.

-Update the endpoint to handle large datasets efficiently.
+**Task:** update the endpoint to handle large datasets efficiently.

 ## Exercise 6: use InterPro accessions, not primary keys